Chorley: Religion

 The Church of England parish church of St Laurence, located on Union Street, has been a place of Christian worship for over 800 years.
 The Church of England parish church of St George, situated on St George's Street, is an important example of the work of architect Thomas Rickman, a major figure in the Gothic Revival.
 It was built as a Commissioners' church in 1822.

 St Mary's Roman Catholic Church is based in the town centre at Mount Pleasant.
 The parish was founded in 1847, in a chapel in Chapel Street.
-The land for the church was purchased in 1851 and the first building erected in 1853.
+The land for the church was purchased in 1851 and the first building erected in 1853, designed by Pugin & Pugin of London and Hansom..
 It was opened in June 1853.
 The church can sit 750 persons.
-Pugin & Pugin of London and Hansom are the architects.

-Chorley United Reformed Church is one of the oldest and largest United Reformed Churches in the north west.
-Founded in 1792 as an Independent Church it later affiliated to the Congregational church and in 1972 voted to become part of the new United Reformed Church (URC).
+Chorley United Reformed Church (URC) is one of the oldest and largest URC in the north west.
+Founded in 1792 as an Independent Church it later affiliated to the Congregational church and in 1972 voted to become part of the new United Reformed Church.
 The church is home to the oldest Scout Troop in the town, established in 1919.
 In January 2017 it was announced that the church building, which had been at its current site since 1792, would be demolished, and the congregation relocated to other premises.
 These plans never came to fruition and the church building was instead refurbished in 2020.